 Photos & videos

-For a last minute cancellation (on the same day of the appointment) and for non-attendance there is a charge of £50.00
+For a last minute cancellation (within 24 hours, or on the same day of the appointment) and for non-attendance there is a charge for the full cost of the session.

-Payment is made in advance in order to confirm your next appointment, with the exception of the initial assessment, which is paid when we meet, plus the subsequent session, if you choose to book one.
+Payment is made in advance in order to confirm your next appointment, with the exception of the initial assessment, which is paid when we meet.

 Payment can be made in cash, by PayPal or bank transfer.